datagrok-ai/public/help/develop/how-to/test-packages.md

 <!-- TITLE: Test packages -->
 # Package testing
-To make sure that a package works correctly it need to properly tested.
+To make sure that a package works correctly it need to be properly tested.
 Each package should include a bunch of unit tests responsible for different aspects of the package such as UI or logic underneath.
-And developer should be able to easily run tests at any time (while developing a package or to perform regression testing).
+And developers should be able to easily run tests at any time (while developing a package or to perform regression testing).

 ## Test manager